llooker/advanced_analytics_accelerator/lookr/README.md

 # lookr

-A quick way to get data out of Looker without row limits.
+A quick and dirty implementation of the Looker API for R.  Specifically for importing looks without row limits, and returning dataframes into BigQuery

 Returns a data frame (well actually it's a [tibble](https://cran.r-project.org/web/packages/tibble/vignettes/tibble.html)) with all data from specified Look.